evader110/Rewards_Program/README.md

 # Rewards_Program
 A repo for awarding points based on recorded purchases.
+Builds are tested weekly using Travis CI.
+Current build is passing.

 # Current Code Coverage Report:
 | Name                            | Stmts | Miss | Cover |